Metacrystals: Inversely-designed 3D-printed intelligent panels for 6G communications: Introduction

 The optimized topology of the metacrystal can be seen in Fig.~\ref{fig:fig_gen}(a).
-Although its total thickness is large compared to the wavelength, its absolute value is only 7.1 cm for an operational frequency of 50 GHz.
-Such metacrystals could be readily deployed on internal or external walls of buildings, appearing as nothing more than futuristic passive panels that slightly protrude from the wall profile.
-The permittivity distribution of the metacrystal at all voxels is detailed in the Supplementary Data.
+The permittivity distribution of the metacrystal at all voxels is detailed in the Supplementary Data 2.

-The power distribution across the reflected diffraction channels for the optimized metacrystal is calculated using rigorous coupled wave analysis (RCWA) and plotted in Fig.~\ref{fig:fig_gen}(b).
-A clear pattern is evident with the near-unity-amplitude columns, signifying the highly efficient reflection of six incident waves into the designated reflection channels.
+The power distribution across the reflected diffraction channels for the optimized metacrystal is plotted in Fig.~\ref{fig:fig_gen}(b).
+A clear pattern is evident with the near-unity-amplitude columns, signifying the efficient reflection of six incident waves into the designated reflection channels.
 The reflected powers for $\theta_{\rm inc}=0^\circ$ reach $P_{+4}^{\rm TE}=99.99\%$ and $P_{+1}^{\rm TM}=83.92\%$, for $\theta_{\rm inc}=20^\circ$, we obtain $P_{+2}^{\rm TE}=99.99\%$ and $P_{-4}^{\rm TM}=94.63\%$, and for $\theta_{\rm inc}=45^\circ$, $P_{-1}^{\rm TE}=99.99\%$ and $P_{-1}^{\rm TM}=95.24\%$.
-The overall efficiency for the six functionalities calculated as the arithmetic average of the reflected powers specified above reaches an impressive 95.62\%, showcasing the effectiveness and precision of the designed method.
+The overall efficiency for the six functionalities calculated as the arithmetic average of the reflected powers specified above reaches 95.62\%, showcasing the effectiveness and precision of the designed method.
 As is seen from Fig.~\ref{fig:fig_gen}(b), the parasitic scattering to other diffraction channels is negligible.
+Indeed, the cross-talk into non-target diffraction orders remains below 5\% for most functionalities.
+Specifically, for the TM mode at $\theta_{\rm inc}=0^\circ$, a higher leakage is observed, whereas in the remaining five cases, the power scattered into secondary channels is significantly lower.
+For example, the power in orders $P_{-2}^{\rm TM}$, $P_{-1}^{\rm TM}$, $P_{0}^{\rm TM}$, and $P_{4}^{\rm TM}$ with highest cross-talk for $\theta_{\rm inc}=0^\circ$ is measured as 4.82\%, 2.85\%, 2.83\%, and 3.47\%, respectively.
+These results demonstrate high channel selectivity and robust performance of the metacrystal.